 Our Doctoral Program in Mexican American Studies requires a minimum of fifty-four (54) units:

 Students must connect with their advisors to identify courses that will be taken to satisfy the coursework requirement.
-Please see below for the breakdown:
+Please see below for the breakdown.

-Required Courses (9 units)
+Core Courses (9 units)

 A critical examination of Mexican American culture as portrayed in the social sciences.
 An assessment of the social, political, and economic factors influencing representations of Mexican Americans.